khurram539/Read.me/README.md

 - 👋 Hi, I’m @khurram539
 - 👀 I’m interested in Cloud
-- 🌱 I’m currently learning ...Azure DevOps
+- 🌱 I’m currently learning ...Cloud DevOps
 - 💞️ I’m looking to collaborate on ...
-Linkin
+LinkedIN
 - 📫 How to reach me ...
 Send me a text
--    I'm currently working with Microsoft
+-    I'm currently working with Booz Allen Halmiton

 <!---
 khurram539/khurram539 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.